ubarsc/rios/doc/source/index.rst

 code in Python.
 Built on top of GDAL, it handles the details of opening and closing files, checking alignment of projection and raster grid, stepping through the raster in small blocks, etc., allowing the programmer to concentrate on the processing involved.

+As of version 2.0, RIOS has strong support for parallel processing, in both reading and computation, supporting a range of paradigms.
+See :doc:`concurrency` for details.

 It is licensed under GPL 3.

 Example